dremovd/bgr/README.md

-# bgr
+# best board game

-Board Game Rank
+Best Board Game

 This project ranks board games using a weighted Wilson lower bound with a strict 99.5% one-sided confidence (z≈2.576).
 Each game is adjusted with 25 prior votes at rating 6.5 to reduce small-sample effects.
 The script reads a CSV export from BoardGameGeek and produces a sortable HTML table.